mlcommons/medperf/docs/getting_started/overview.md

-Before proceeding, make sure you have the [MedPerf client installed.](../installation.md)

 This set of tutorials will cover the basic usage of MedPerf.
 We will present a guided walkthrough of a simple benchmarking scenario through an example.
 The example will simulate benchmarking the task of chest X-ray classification.
 It will involve the roles of the three entities of interest: